20 Must-Do Bucket List Experiences in Victoria to Explore in 2026

 Drive the Great Ocean Road

 A cliché?
-Sure.
-But some things are iconic for a reason.
-The Great Ocean Road is so much more than a road-trip—it’s a slow-moving, salt-sprayed ode to the wild Southern Ocean.
+Of course.
+But some places earn that status.
+The Great Ocean Road is more than a drive; it’s a salt-sprayed love letter to the Southern Ocean.

 Hot Air Ballooning in the Yarra Valley

-There’s something about watching the world wake up from the sky that makes you feel like you’ve outsmarted the rest of humanity.
+Watching the world wake from the sky feels wonderfully illicit, as if you’ve slipped into a quieter realm.
 In the Yarra Valley, hot air ballooning is practically a rite of passage.

 Various prices